Seatis/my-teaching-materials/java-spring/stacktrace-analyser/README.md

 - `do`
   - Try to run `gradlew bootRun`
   - Check the errors
-  - Solve what the error says
+  - Find out together what's wrong currently, what the error says
+  - Solve it!
 - `while(errors)`
 - finally, your application starts up, great!
 - Check the site, and the functionality: